acumartini/dectet-public/README.md

 # USER INTERFACE

 The user interface is built around sets of virtual modules (racks), their controls, and internally/externally patching controls and module outputs.
-To help clarify the discussion around UI design and functionality we define a set of overloaded terms scoped to the Dectet worldview in the following subsections.
+To help clarify the discussion around UI design and functionality we define a set of overloaded terms scoped to the dectet worldview in the following subsections.

 ## Front Panel

-The Dectet front panel consists of two parts, the main panel and the I/O expander.
+The dectet front panel consists of two parts, the main panel and the I/O expander.
 The main panel contains all of the primary User Interface components and I/0, while the expander (coming soon!) contains only additional I/O.

 <img src="assets/user_interface.front_panel.1.png" width="750" />